Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Hybrid Data-driven Control Approach

-where subscripts $"p"$ and $"f"$ denote "past" and "future" horizons, respectively.
+where the subscripts ``\(p\)'' and ``\(f\)'' denote the past and future horizons, respectively.

-In the DeePC formulation \eqref{eq:DeePC}, two distinct regularization terms, $\ell_g(\mathbf{g}(k))$ and $\| \boldsymbol{\sigma}(k) \|^2$, are introduced to enhance robustness and ensure feasibility in practical scenarios, where the system is subject to nonlinearities and process/measurement noise.
-These regularizations help relax the hard constraint imposed by Willems’ Fundamental Lemma, which requires persistently exciting, noise-free data from a linear time-invariant system.
+In the DeePC formulation \eqref{eq:DeePC}, two regularization terms, $\| \boldsymbol{\varrho}(k) \|^2$ and $\ell_g(\mathbf{g}(k))$, are introduced to enhance robustness and ensure feasibility in the presence of nonlinearities and process/measurement noise.
+Such imperfections violate Willems’ Fundamental Lemma, which assumes persistently exciting, noise-free data from an LTI system.

-In real-world applications, noise and nonlinear behavior render the Hankel matrix full-rank, causing observed trajectories to deviate from the ideal subspace spanned by system responses.
-To handle this, the slack variable $\boldsymbol{\sigma}(k)$ is introduced in the initial trajectory constraint \eqref{eq:WillConst} to absorb deviations due to imperfect data.
-A large penalty on $\boldsymbol{\sigma}(k)$ ensures that this variable remains small unless necessary, thereby preserving feasibility while maintaining fidelity to the measured data.
+In practice, noise and nonlinear behavior render the Hankel matrix full-rank, so observed trajectories deviate from the ideal subspace spanned by system responses.
+To address this, the slack variable $\boldsymbol{\varrho}(k)$ is introduced in the initial trajectory constraint \eqref{eq:WillConst} to account for deviations due to imperfect data.
+A large penalty on $\boldsymbol{\varrho}(k)$ ensures that this variable remains small unless necessary, thereby preserving feasibility while maintaining fidelity to the measured data.

-The regularization term $\ell_g(\mathbf{g}(k))$ is employed to reduce overfitting to noisy data and improve the numerical conditioning of the optimization problem.
-Several norm-based approaches have been proposed in the literature, including the one-norm \cite{coulson2019data}, two-norm \cite{xue2021data}, squared two-norm \cite{berberich2020data}, and generalized $p$-norm \cite{coulson2021distributionally}.
-However, such regularizations may bias the predicted trajectories by penalizing the full solution vector.
-While these regularizations are effective in improving numerical stability and generalization, they may introduce bias in the predicted trajectories by penalizing the full solution vector.
-To address this, a projection-based regularization was proposed in \cite{dorfler2022bridging} as follows:
+The second regularization term $\ell_g(\mathbf{g}(k))$ mitigates overfitting to noisy data and improves numerical conditioning.
+Standard norm-based approaches include $\ell_1$-norm \cite{coulson2019data}, $\ell_2$-norm \cite{xue2021data}, squared $\ell_2$-norm \cite{berberich2020data}, and generalized $p$-norm \cite{coulson2021distributionally}.
+While effective, such penalties act on the entire solution vector $\mathbf{g}(k)$ and may bias the predicted trajectories.
+To overcome this, a projection-based regularization was proposed in \cite{dorfler2022bridging}:

-Here, $(I - \Pi)$ is an orthogonal projector onto the kernel of the first three block-constraint equations in \eqref{eq:WillConst}.
-Unlike norm-based regularizers that penalize the entire solution $\mathbf{g}(k)$ and can bias the prediction $(u,y)$, this projection-based term isolates and penalizes only the homogeneous component of the solution.
-This preserves the consistency of the predicted trajectories.
+Here, $I$ denotes the identity matrix of appropriate dimension, and $(I-\Pi)$ is the orthogonal projector onto the kernel of the first three block-constraint equations in \eqref{eq:WillConst}.
+Unlike norm-based regularizers, it penalizes only the homogeneous component of the solution, leaving the predicted inputs and outputs unaffected and thus preserving trajectory consistency.